 Over-generalizing and all-or-nothing thinking are two common thought patterns that can lead to negative emotions and behaviors.
 For example, you may over-generalize if you have a bad day at work and tell yourself, “I’m always screwing up.” or “I’m never going to be good enough.”
 CBT can help you learn how to identify these thought patterns to change them.

-As mentioned above, CBT can be a useful tool in treating various mental health disorders.
-These include but are not limited to:
+As mentioned above, CBT can help treat various mental health disorders.
+These include but are not limited to the following:

 CBT can be used to help people change their relationship with substances.
 Track down the thoughts and behaviors contributing to substance abuse and work on changing them.